ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5B.md

     vconn_source:no
     waiting_for_supplier:0

+If `power_operation_mode` is not USB PD then it reflects the state of the CC pins: `3.0A` with the RPi power brick and `1.5A` with the aforementioned 'static' 12V fed by a barrel-to-USB-C adapter.
+Please note that these amperage numbers never represent any real consumption but are just the result of negotiated USB PD settings / CC pins.

-And if a standards compliant device is connected you find information about the other end of the cable below `/sys/class/typec/port0/port0-partner`, e.g. `supports_usb_power_delivery`:
+You find some limited information about the other end of the cable below `/sys/class/typec/port0/port0-partner`, e.g. `supports_usb_power_delivery`:

+  * no (barrel adapter)
-  * no (15 W RPi power brick)
+  * no (15W RPi power brick)
   * yes (24W charger)
   * yes (96W charger)